jacobproffer/blog/content/japanese/mada.md

 ---
-title: "まだ: To Say Not Yet or Still"
+title: "まだ: Not Yet or Still"
 date: 2020-02-13T20:45:02-05:00
-description: "Mada means not yet or still depending upon whether the word is used along with negative or positive words."
+description: "Mada means not yet or still depending upon if the word is used with negative or positive words."
 image:
   - /images/uploads/img_0205.jpg
 categories: